2024-25 Edition

 Trina M. Norden-Krichmar, Ph.D.
 University of California, San Diego, Associate Professor of Epidemiology and Biostatistics; Biological Chemistry; Computer Science; Pharmaceutical Sciences

 James S. Nowick, Ph.D.
-Massachusetts Institute of Technology, Professor of Chemistry; Pharmaceutical Sciences (chemical biology, organic and synthetic, polymer, materials, nanoscience)
+Massachusetts Institute of Technology, UCI Distinguished Professor of Chemistry; Pharmaceutical Sciences (chemical biology, organic and synthetic, polymer, materials, nanoscience)

 Aya Ozaki, Pharm.D.
 Western University of Health Sciences, Assistant Professor of Clinical Pharmacy Practice

 Brian Paegel, Ph.D.
-University of California, Berkeley, Professor of Pharmaceutical Sciences; Biomedical Engineering; Chemistry (chemical biology, drug discovery, drug discovery, miniaturization, evolution)
+University of California, Berkeley, Associate Dean of Research and Professor of Pharmaceutical Sciences; Biomedical Engineering; Chemistry (chemical biology, drug discovery, drug discovery, miniaturization, evolution)

 Daniele Piomelli, Ph.D.
 Columbia University, Louise Turner Arnold Endowed Chair in the Neurosciences and Distinguished Professor of Anatomy and Neurobiology; Biological Chemistry; Pharmaceutical Sciences

 Lawrence Plon, Pharm.D.
 M.A.
-University of Southern California, Assistant Adjunct Professor of Pharmaceutical Sciences
+University of Southern California, Assistant Adjunct Professor of Pharmaceutical Sciences; Clinical Pharmacy Practice

 Thomas L. Poulos, Ph.D.
-University of California, San Diego, UCI Distinguished Professor of Molecular Biology and Biochemistry; Chemistry; Pharmaceutical Sciences (chemical biology)
+University of California, San Diego, Professor Emeritus of Molecular Biology and Biochemistry; Chemistry; Pharmaceutical Sciences (chemical biology)

 Jennifer A. Prescher, Ph.D.
 University of California, Berkeley, Professor of Chemistry; Molecular Biology and Biochemistry; Pharmaceutical Sciences (chemical biology, organic and synthetic)